 In Japan, mobile is the means of choice and people spend most of their time with their devices.
-According to a survey conducted by the Ministry of International Affairs and Communication, 54.2% of respondents used smartphones to access the internet compared with 48.7% using PCs in 2017.
-Among the respondents, almost 90% of people in their 20s used smartphones.
-Whereas, 40% of people in their 60s did the same.
-Not only that, but measures of engagement such as completion rate and click through rate are significantly higher on mobile than on desktop.
+In fact, 83% of Japanese used smartphones to access the internet compared with 76% using PCs in 2020.
+Not only that, but measures of engagement such as completion rate and click-through rate are significantly higher on mobile than on desktop.
 The same result holds if we compare it with other countries.
 Distributing content that targets mobile users is imperative for companies.
 But, don’t forget that a big chunk of aged users are still using their PC as their main device.

 WHAT’S IN STORE FOR CONTENT MARKETING IN JAPAN

 Content Marketing growth in Asia has been slow but steady.
 There are many reasons behind it, for example, the lack of a clear measure to compute the ROI, the long-term commitment that these practices require coupled with a high perceived upfront cost.
 Also, the nature of the potential audience in Asia is sometimes more receptive to other types of marketing strategies.

 However, there are several factors that are pushing Japan towards the idea that content marketing is paramount for a company’s success.
 For example, the 91.28% Internet penetration level and the gathering of communities on platforms like LINE, Instagram, Twitter, and Snow.
 Social media is the channel where the importance of content marketing will most likely set foot in Japan.

 Wondering what kind of content is the most appropriate in Japan according to each social media platform used?